By default: Virus threatens to derail retail boom for Indian lenders

 “The situation is so bad that even people who can pay are not paying up or are delaying their payments and all of this will snowball into a big problem,” said a banker in the retail division of a private bank.

-ICICI Bank (ICBK.NS), India’s second-biggest private sector bank whose lending is nearly two-thirds retail focused, reported a quarterly profit last week that fell way short of analyst estimates after it set aside 27.25 billion rupees ($362 million) for the coronavirus.
+ICICI Bank, India’s second-biggest private sector bank whose lending is nearly two-thirds retail focused, reported a quarterly profit last week that fell way short of analyst estimates after it set aside 27.25 billion rupees ($362 million) for the coronavirus.
 Its shares fell after the results.

-Banks such as RBL (RATB.NS) and IndusInd (INBK.NS) may be hit harder as a weaker deposit franchise makes them more vulnerable.
+Banks such as RBL and IndusInd may be hit harder as a weaker deposit franchise makes them more vulnerable.

 Public and private sector banks grew their retail lending rapidly over the past five-six years as India’s economy expanded and consumption increased.